ThePandemoniumInstitute/botc-release/README.md

 Can be modified by the `time` parameter.

 - **Name: `grimoire`:** Send a copy of the Grimoire to the player.
 The grimoire copy can be modified before being sent. <br>**Example:** Spy, Widow
+- **Name: `card`:** Send a pre-defined custom Storyteller card to a player with this character.
+Requires a `value` to contain the card text.
+- **Name: `player`:** Allows a player with this character to send a pre-defined custom response to the Storyteller.
+Requires a `value` to contain the response text.

 #### Type: `vote`